jordanbCS/VoteCoin/README.md

 # Public repository of VoteCoin.com

-## Background
+## Votecoin.com background

-Solving the paradoxical problem of vote integrity and vote anonymity using a probabilistic vote chain.
+Notes on solving the paradoxical problem of vote integrity and vote anonymity using a probabilistic vote chain.

-A part of the BrainCoin.org crypto currency ecosystem: http://docs.braincoin.org
+Further reading about this site: http://docs.braincoin.org

+## Related papers

+ - No comment on this yet, but it looks like a Vitalik Buterin could be the right person to figure everything out for us: "Blockchain voting is overrated among uninformed people but underrated among informed people" https://vitalik.ca/general/2021/05/25/voting2.html

 ## Voting systems